 Jody Anderson, Executive VP, Operations, NLC Energy

-Chair: Matt Gabris, 2023 FBEC Conference Chair
+Chair: Matt Gabris, EH3S and 2023 FBEC Conference Chair

 Explore what food and beverage companies are doing to effectively manage their ammonia refrigeration system(s) from a mechanical, administrative, emergency preparedness and efficiency perspective.
 Yes, a lot in one session for the most efficient and eco-friendly refrigerant on earth!

-Chair: Mark Colstrom, Hormel
+Chair: Mark Carlstrom, Hormel Foods

 Co-Chair: Justin Olson, World Water Works

-Co-Chair: Brian Kardos, Gannet Fleming
+Co-Chair: Brian Kardos, Gannett Fleming

 Time to find out where we’re headed in 2024!